mhkoji/myqlo/README.md

 ; No value
 ```

-###  Prepared Statements
+Prepared Statements
+---

-You can also execute prepared statements.
+You can also use prepared statements.

 ```common-lisp
 (myqlo:execute conn "SELECT * FROM users where user_id = ?" (list (myqlo:make-param :sql-type :long :value 1)))